webpack-contrib/webpack-log/README.md

 ## Options

 The default export (`function`) will return a logger, given an `options` Object.
 The following is a property reference for the Object.

-Note that the logger returned is cached, and subsequent requests for a logger of the same name will return the same logger instance.
+_Note: the logger returned is unique by default, due to the nature of the `webpack` ecosystem.
+Please reference the [`unique`](#unique) option below for disabling this feature and to force caching._

 ### level